All Episodes

 But also, I want to ask you another thing.

-The technique, there is a certain technique in the media And this goes into the question of closure, secrecy and closure.
+The technique, there is a certain technique in the media, and this goes into the question of closure, secrecy and closure.

 You seem to always get into a lull and then you pop up every once in a while on the radar screen.

-There is a thing in the media where serials, like in the old days when we had the movies,
+There is a thing in the media where serials, like in the old days when we had the movies, especially in the silent days where you'd keep people hanging on your seats and you would always have them coming back.

 It always appears to me that you're always giving us, you're denying the point of secrecy.